 The calibration of the conjunctive simulation model was implemented through the evolutionary annealing-simplex algorithm, which is a probabilistic heuristic global optimization technique that incorporates strategies from different methodological approaches, enhancing them with some original elements (Efstratiadis, 2001; Efstratiadis & Koutsoyiannis, 2002).
 This algorithm was successfully applied to a variety of benchmark functions as well as some simple hydrological applications, and proved very reliable in locating the global optimum, requiring reasonable computational effort.
-But till now, it was not tested in such a challenging real-world model calibration problem (some information about the peculiarities of this problem are given in the section "Model calibration").
+But till now, it was not tested in such a challenging real-world model calibration problem (some information about the peculiarities of this problem are given in section "Model calibration").
 Its main principle is to effectively couple the robustness of simulated annealing in problems with rough search space, with the efficiency of local search methods in simple ones.
-There are only few references in the literature on how to implement such combined schemes; among them, the simplexannealing algorithms of Press et al. (1992, pp. 451-455), Kvasnicka & Pospichal (1997) and Pan & Wu (1998) are distinguished.
-Simulated annealing is a stochastic optimization technique based on an analogy with the homonymous thermodynamic process.
-During the cooling process of a metal, nature's strategy is to both decrease and increase its energy, enabling thus to escape from a local minimum energy state in favour of finding a better one.
-This principle is implemented according to a probabilistic law, depending on the temperature; the lower the temperature, the less likely is a significant "uphill" transition.
+There are only few references in literature on how to implement such combined schemes; among them, we distinguish the simplex-annealing algorithms of Press et al. (1992, pp. 451-455), Kvaniscka & Pospichal (1997) and Pan & Wu (1998).
+Simulated annealing is a stochastic optimization technique based on an analogy with the homonymous thermodynamical process.
+During the cooling process of a metal, nature's strategy is to both decrease and increase its energy, enabling thus to escape from a local minimum energy state in favor of finding a better one.
+This principle is implemented according to a probabilistic law, depending on the temperature; the lower is the temperature, the less likely is a significant "uphill" transition.
 To apply a similar strategy within an optimization procedure, it is required to use a control parameter, analogous of the temperature, and an annealing cooling schedule that describes the gradual temperature reduction.
 It can be proven that, assuming a large initial temperature and a proper schedule, a simulated annealing procedure asymptotically converges to the global optimum.
-Hence, an annealing-based algorithm can escape from local optima and pass through various regions of attraction until locating the global optimum; but in so doing it sacrifices efficiency.
+Hence, an annealingbased algorithm can escape from local optima and pass through various regions of attraction until locating the global optimum; but in so doing it sacrifices efficiency.

-On the other hand, deterministic search methods, either gradient-based or direct (i.e. derivative-free), can easily converge to a local stationary point, but they have no way of getting out of it.
+On the other hand, deterministic search methods, either gradient-based or direct (i.e., derivative-free), can easily converge to a local stationary point, but they have no way of getting out of it.
 A well-known direct search method is the downhill simplex algorithm of Nelder & Mead (1965).
 Its core is an evolving pattern of n + 1 points (assumed as the vertices of a simplex) that span the n-dimensional search space.
 The simplex explores the feasible space either by reflecting, contracting or expanding away from the actually worst vertex, or by shrinking towards the best one.
 An appropriate sequence of such movements guides the simplex to the nearest local minimum, provided that the search space is relatively smooth.
-Due to its efficiency, the principles of the Nelder-Mead method have been incorporated into some global optimization schemes, such as the shuffled complex evolution algorithm of Duan et al. (1992), which is widely used in hydrological applications (Gan & Biftu, 1996; Thyer et al., 1999).
+Due to its efficiency, the principles of the Nelder-Mead method have been incorporated into some global optimization schemes, such as the widely used shuffled complex evolution algorithm of Duan et al. (1992).